AndyIbanez/andyibanez-com/content/posts/nsformatter.md

 ## ByteCountFormatter

 This formatter allows you to represent file sizes in bytes in strings with their respective units.
-In other, it allows you to display `1_000_000_000` bytes as `1GB`.
+In other words, it allows you to display `1_000_000_000` bytes as `1GB`.

 The basic usage looks like this: